 - Raspberry Oatmeal Muffins

 These oatmeal muffins are different than the others posted with the addition of the peanut butter.
 The peanut butter adds in some tasty flavor and extra protein.
 That makes these muffins perfect to grab for a quick breakfast, to pack in a school lunch, or to serve up for an after school snack!Here’s the easy recipe:

 - 2 C mashed ripe banana (approximately 4 medium-large bananas)

-- 1.5 C creamy natural peanut butter (*we use a natural, unsweetened butter)
+- 1.5 C creamy peanut butter (*we use a natural, unsweetened variety)